-Michel Ghislieri was born Anton, but took the name of the archangel when he joined the Dominican Order at the age of 14, and never looked back.
+Michel Ghislieri was born Anton in 1504, but took the name of the archangel when he joined the Dominican Order at the age of 14, and never looked back.
 Fitting, for his whole life was a spiritual battle, first, against his own sinful tendencies – against which he was merciless, and which should always be our first concern – and then against those external disorders ravaging sixteenth century Europe and even the Church – moral laxity, sexual licence, homosexuality amongst the laity and even the highest members of the clergy; liturgical disorder; heresies, rebellions and revolutions against the truth and goodness; and the threat of Islam, as embodied in the militaristic Ottoman Turks, set to overwhelm Europe.
+What is old is new again.

 We should see stern attitudes in this light: It was a war to the death.
 Hence, as sometime master of the Inquisition, using coercive methods with which we would now demur, his intention was to bring others back to the truth, and, by the standards then customary, the Inquisition was a fair and balanced court.
 Far more coercive and unjust were the methods used outside the Church – the agents of Queen Elizabeth and others – who used debilitating torture).
 Pius was later to excommunicate Elizabeth in 1570 as a heretic by the decree Regnans in Excelsis – a controversial decision, as it led to the full-blown persecution of Catholics as potential traitors.
 But God has His ways, that are not ours, and martyrdom is by far not the worst way to enter eternity.